britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-privsec-defeating-metadata.md

 concrete implementation of fail fast and hard, mitigating TCP attacks as in
 {{evil-tcp}}.

-Widespread deployment transport protocol proposals that encrypt most or all of the transport layer headers such as QUIC, or proposals to enable generalized transport layer encryption such as PLUS, would also mitigate the TCP attacks in {{evil-tcp}}.
+The deployment of middleboxes to drop malformed packets or zero fields that may be used in hypercookie attacks may help to reduce the rate of success and therefore the incentive to perform hypercookie injection.
+However, this must be balanced against the cost of additional management complexity and the risk of further ossification of the Internet protocol stack through even more widespread deployment of transport-aware, stateful, packet-modifying middleboxes.

-Failing these general mitigations, the deployment of middleboxes to drop malformed packets or zero fields that may be used in hypercookie attacks may help to reduce the rate of success and therefore the incentive to perform hypercookie injection.
-However, this must be balanced against the cost of additional management complexity and the risk of further ossification of the Internet protocol stack through even more widespread deployment of transport- aware, stateful, packet-modifying middleboxes.
+The best defense comes from evolving the stack: Widespread deployment transport protocol proposals that encrypt most or all of the transport layer headers such as QUIC, or proposals to enable generalized transport layer encapsulation and encryption such as PLUS, would effectively mitigate the TCP attacks in {{evil-tcp}}.

 # Metadata Injection Techniques {#evil}